It’s hard to be famous.

 How do I land a job?

-We’ll leave you with this last nugget of wisdom: this is the kinda of industry where ‘who you know’ will land you the job, so network early (yes, this may mean interning while studying).
+Does this sound like you?
+Sadly, this is the kinda of industry where ‘who you know’ will land you the job, so network early: aka.
+INTERN.